vbocan/ipfees/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-This OSI-approved license permits academic research, commercial use, modification, and integration into other projects.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This OSI-approved copyleft license ensures that derivative works remain free and open source, while permitting academic research, commercial use, and modification.

 ## Documentation